-10.7 Query Telephone Numbers set for AS200TX transmitters in AS300RX Receiver
+10.4 Query Telephone Numbers set for AS200TX transmitters in AS300RX Receiver

-When a telephone number is set or changed in the receiver a text message will be sent to the mobile which changed the telephone number.
+When a telephone numbers are set or changed in the receiver a text message will be sent to the mobile which changed the telephone numbers.
 This should be checked to make sure the telephone numbers have been entered correctly and it is in the correct transmitter location.

-If the telephone numbers are require to be checked at any other time the following text message should be sent to the AS300RX receiver.
+If the telephone numbers require to be checked at any other time the following text message should be sent to the AS300RX receiver.